tiacsys/bridle/boards/shields/rpi_pico_lcd/doc/index.rst

 Input dump
 ==========

-Prints all input events as defined by the shield's Devicetree.
+Prints all input events as defined by the shields Devicetree.
 See also Zephyr
 sample: :doc:`zephyr:samples/subsys/input/input_dump/README`.

 .. tabs::

    .. group-tab:: Waveshare Pico LCD 1.14

-      Print the input events related to the five on-shield test keys using the :ref:`Input subsystem API <zephyr:input>`.
+      Print the input events related to the five on-shield joystick keys and two user keys using the :ref:`Input subsystem API <zephyr:input>`.
       That are:

       | :hwftlbl-btn:`A` : :devicetree:`zephyr,code = <INPUT_KEY_0>;`
       | :hwftlbl-btn:`B` : :devicetree:`zephyr,code = <INPUT_KEY_1>;`